Dashun Wang

-Dashun Wang is a Professor of Management and Organizations at the Kellogg School of Management and the McCormick School of Engineering, at Northwestern University since 2016.
-At Kellogg from 2019, he is the Founding Director of the Center for Science of Science and Innovation (CSSI).
-He is also a core faculty at the Northwestern Institute on Complex Systems (NICO) and an Adjunct Professor of Department of Physics, at Northeastern University.
-His current research focus is on Science of Science.
-Dashun is a recipient of the AFOSR Young Investigator award (2016) and Poets & Quants Best 40 Under 40 Professors (2019).
+Dashun Wang is a Professor of Management and Organizations at the Kellogg School of Management.
+He serves as the founding director of the Center for Science of Science and Innovation (CSSI) and a founding co-director of the Ryan Institute on Complexity.
+Wang is a recipient of the AFOSR Young Investigator award (2016) and was named one of Poets & Quants Best 40 Under 40 Professors (2019).

 Career

-In 2007, Dashun earned an undergraduate degree in Physics from Fudan University, Shanghai, China.
-After that, he earned both a M.Sc and a PhD in physics from Northeastern University.
-From January 2015 to July 2016, he was an Assistant Professor of College of Information Sciences and Technology at Pennsylvania State University, University Park.
+In 2007, Wang earned an undergraduate degree in Physics from Fudan University, Shanghai, China.
+He then earned both a M.Sc and a PhD in physics from Northeastern University.
+From January 2015 to July 2016, he was an assistant professor of College of Information Sciences and Technology at Pennsylvania State University, University Park.
 He is currently a Professor of Management and Organizations at the Kellogg School of Management and the McCormick School of Engineering, at Northwestern University.

 Research

-Dashun’s current research focus is on Science of Science, a quest to turn the scientific methods and curiosities upon ourselves, hoping to use and develop tools from complexity sciences and artificial intelligence to broadly explore the opportunities and promises offered by the recent data explosion in science.
-His research in this area has received multiple media coverages and has been featured on sources including The New York Times, The Atlantic, etc.

-Dashun's research also span across the fields of Computational Social Science, Network Science, Big Data, and Complex Systems.
-His most cited work, titled "Human mobility, social ties, and link prediction", investigates the correlation between mobility patterns and social proximity, and illustrates the power of mobility patterns in predicting formation of new social connections.
-Another representative work of Dashun Wang, under the title of "Quantifying long-term scientific impact", centers around citation dynamics of individual papers.
-In collaboration with Chaoming Song and Albert-László Barabási, Dashun Wang detects a universal temporal pattern of papers and this observed pattern facilitates a better understanding on the underlying processes of scientific impact and provides a reliable citation-based measure of influence.
+Wang studies the science of science, an interdisciplinary field that examines scientific careers and the scientific process.
+His work on the career paths of individual innovators identifies patterns in scientific careers, including the random impact rule and the hot streak phenomenon.

+His study of the organization of innovative activity shows that bigger teams generally advance and improve established concepts, and smaller teams are more often responsible for breakthroughs in science and technology.

+Wang’s research on failure has led to empirical evidence of the importance of responses to failure at the beginning of careers and a quantitative framework for learning from failure.
+He has also studied collective dynamics in social networks, human mobility, and long-term scientific impact.

-Dashun Wang's most recent work quantitatively analyzes global policy responses towards the COVID-19 pandemic.
+During the COVID-19 pandemic, Wang analyzed global policy responses to the pandemic.

 Awards and honors

-In 2014, Dashun received the Invention Achievement Award from IBM Research.
-In 2016, Dashun is a recipient of the AFOSR Young Investigator award.
-In 2019, his paper was elected as Top 100 most-discussed papers across all sciences, and he was elected be Poets & Quants Best 40 Under 40 Professors, received Minerva Award from Department of Defense.
+In 2014, Wang received the Invention Achievement Award from IBM Research.
+In 2016, Wang was a recipient of the AFOSR Young Investigator award.
+In 2018, he received an award from the Minerva Research Initiative, a research program sponsored by the U.S. Department of Defense.
+In 2019, his paper about the impact of the size of scientific teams was one of Altmetric’s Top 100 most discussed papers across all sciences, and he was named one of Poets & Quants Best 40 Under 40 Professors.
+In 2021, he was awarded the Erdős–Rényi Prize.